 Adventure of the Seas restaurants include free and fee options serving a range of cuisine types, from Italian to Japanese and American.
-From the meals in the dining room to the buffet choices in the Windjammer Cafe to the options available at the 24-hour Cafe Promenade, the food is consistent and well prepared, especially considering the capacity of the ship.
+From the meals in the dining room to the buffet choices in the Windjammer to the options available at the 24-hour Cafe Promenade, food on Adventure of the Seas is consistent and well prepared, especially considering the capacity of the ship.
 And options are pretty plentiful.

 Cuisine is generally well prepared, if not innovative; Royal Caribbean doesn't pretend to be a gourmet-dining cruise line.
 Each menu includes healthy fare options, vegetarian dishes (at least one, like vegetarian chili, but sometimes there's an Indian vegetarian dish in addition) and a standard in-case-nothing-else-appeals selection of entrees (rigatoni with marinara sauce, Atlantic cod, chicken breast and black angus top sirloin).
 Breakfast and lunch are open-seating, though you shouldn't take that to mean that you can always snare a quiet little table for two.

 The Windjammer, Adventure of the Seas' buffet restaurant, is open for breakfast and lunch, and it features mediocre, steam-table cuisine.
 Kudos must be given, however, to the egg station at breakfast (where you can request a variety of prepared-to-order dishes) and the carving station at lunch.
 Baked goods are consistently excellent.
 Vegetarians will do much better in the main dining room at lunch.

 The Windjammer is also open for dinner and is an option for those nights when flexibility is preferred.
 The buffet features the same items as are on the main dining room menu.

 Royal Caribbean's room service options are available around the clock via 24-hour menus that offer a range of snacks and sandwiches.
 At breakfast, Continental dishes, along with a handful of egg entrees, are available both in cabins and suites.
-Items off the main dining room menu can be ordered at dinner.
-There is no charge for room service between 5 a.m. and midnight (though a buck or two gratuity is recommended); orders made between midnight and 5 a.m. incur a $3.95 fee.
+Only the Continental breakfast is available without a charge; all other orders carry a set surcharge (regardless of how much you order).